The Confession of Cindy Lou Who

 Last night Thing 1 and Thing 2 agreed to withdraw from public view after attempting to smuggle hurtful and wrong images across the border of my consciousness.
 I knew they’d been there because when I awoke, I felt fear and confusion.

-I got dressed.
-I wore my pants backwards, 1960s Allan Kaprow style, just to show that the pandemic hadn’t got me down.
+I sloughed off my feelings of dread and got dressed.
+I wore my pants backwards, 1960s Allan Kaprow style, just to prove the pandemic hadn’t got me down.
 That I’m avant-garde, even now.
-I went out for newspapers and a cup of coffee from the corner deli and returned home.
-Though the pandemic was waning, it had not ended, and there was nowhere else to go.
+Pulling on a mask, I went out for newspapers and a cup of coffee from the corner deli and returned home.
+As I trudged up the stoop, glancing down the block and nodding through my mask at a wary neighbor, I remembered the carefree days of coffee shops and human contact.
+My mornings were lonely at home, with only the screaming headlines for company.
+Though the pandemic was waning, it hadn’t ended, and there was nowhere else to go.
 CDC recommendations, you know.

 I found my usual place on the couch and sat in awkward communion with myself, the coffee cup warming my hand.
 I glanced at the newspaper.
-There it was, in black and white: Seuss Enterprises was planning to do away with Thing 1 and Thing 2.
+Could my nightmare be real?
+There it was in black and white: Seuss Enterprises was planning to do away with Thing 1 and Thing 2.

 Do away with them?
 You mean expunge them?
 But … wouldn’t that change human nature as we know it?